spinnaker/spinnaker.github.io/community/gardening/spin-contrib.md

 Spinnaker requires an object storage provider in order to save things like application and pipeline configuration.
-The template repository that you are using for this workshop provides pre-baked configuration for Minio, an S3 compatible object store that can run inside the Kubernetes cluster for this workshop.
-In order to configure it properly we need to create an access key.
-This repository also comes with some utility shell scripts that can create and manage secrets for us within the cluster.
+The template repository that you are using for this workshop provides pre-baked configuration for [Minio](https://min.io/), an S3 compatible object store that can run inside the Kubernetes cluster.
+You need to create an access key to configure Minio.
+The template repository you cloned in the [Install Spinnaker](#install-spinnaker) step contains utility shell scripts that can create and manage secrets for you within the cluster.

 Change the name of the `./secrets/secrets-example.env` file to `./secrets/secrets.env`.
-Then, open `./secrets/secrets.env` and update the `minioAccessKey` value to any string with more than eight characters as in the following example:
+Then, open `./secrets/secrets.env` and update the `minioAccessKey` value to any string with more than eight characters.
+For example:

 ```config
 #-------------------------------------------------------------------------------------------